 4. Is Hawaii expensive?

-Ah, another common Hawaii question!
-I’ll give you the short answer here, or you can read the long answer in the post “how much does a Hawaii vacation cost?”
+Ah, another common Hawaii travel question!
+I’ll give you the short answer here, or you can read the long answer in the post “How much does a Hawaii vacation cost?”

 You probably know this already, but the cost of almost everything in Hawaii is higher than most of the mainland.
 So, yes, Hawaii is expensive!

-The Hawaii islands are extremely remote.
+The Hawaiian islands are extremely remote.
 Virtually everything has to be shipped into Hawaii.
-Even things that are sourced locally (such as fish) may have a higher price because fishing boats use fuel, and fuel is expensive in Hawaii.
+Even things sourced locally (such as fish) may have a higher price because fishing boats use fuel, which is expensive in Hawaii.

 The cost of living in Hawaii is also very high, so goods and services all have higher price tags.

 Hawaii is almost paradise, so the extra cost is worth it.
 It’s also important to note that electricity is costly on the island.
-Most hotels in Hawaii do have air conditioning, but some condos and Airbnb’s do not.
+Most hotels in Hawaii do have air conditioning, but there are a few places that may not.

 Make sure to check before showing up and being surprised.
-Even if your accommodations do include A/C, it’s always a nice gesture to try to conserve power whenever you can.
+Even if your accommodations include A/C, it’s always a nice gesture to try to conserve power whenever possible.

 Turning the lights and A/C off when you’re not around or not leaving the doors open with the A/C running can go a long way.